insideClaw/series/README.md

 3. Launch a CygWin terminal

 ## Linux & Mac:
-Just ensure you have your media player path handy, such as `mplayer` for Linux or `/Applications/VLC.app/Contents/MacOS/VLC` for Mac.
+* Just ensure you have your media player path handy, such as `mplayer` for Linux or `/Applications/VLC.app/Contents/MacOS/VLC` for Mac.
+* It is advised to configure your player to auto-close on playback end and other options you may want
-Not designed to be used with zsh or any other shell other than Bash.
+* Not designed to be used with zsh or any other shell other than Bash.

 ## Install:
 1. Download and extract to a suitable place for the script.
 Example: ~/scripts/series/